juzcallmekaushik/Augmented-Learning-System/README.md

 **How to contribute**
-I am very happy to receive and merge your contributions into this repository!
-To contribute via pull request, follow these steps:
 1. Fork the repository.
 2. Create a new branch for your feature or fix.
 3. Implement your changes, making sure to follow the project's coding style and guidelines.